jessedearing/service-catalog/README.md

 # Service Catalog

+> [!NOTE]
+> 2024-10-07
+> This repository is a take home exercise for when I was looking for a job in
+> the spring of 2024.
+I've archived it since I've been employed.

 ## Legend

 * ❓ — External question.
 A question on requirements.
 Typically it would be directed to product or UX, but also may be any external party.